yeasy/learning_pickleball/08_chop_en.md

 Another situation is that when the opponent's return is high in front of the net, he can cooperate with the common shot to change the rhythm and placement, causing the opponent to make mistakes.

-The main purpose of chipping the ball is to transition, to find opportunities for the next shot.
+The main purpose of chopping the ball is to transition, to find opportunities for the next shot.

 ## How to master the slice